Market Meets Revolution

 CHINESE BUSINESS MINDSET SHAPED BY CULTURE REVOLUTION

-I had just returned from holidays in Europe, when my Kaddafi-looking Chinese friend, a wholeseller, called.
-He said we are going to a special dinner, and repeated a famous slogan from the past:
+I had just returned from holidays in Europe when my Kaddafi-looking Chinese friend called.
+He said we are going to dinner, and repeated the famous slogan from past:

 Mao ZhuXi Hui Shou, Wo Qian Jin!

 Chairman Mao waves his hand, and I march!

 The following took place in Beijing, August 2006.

 It all happened far from Beijing city center.
 We drove GongTiBeiLu Avenue towards east up to Ring-5, beyond ChaoYang Stadium.
 Then small lanes, but still in Beijing.

 Restaurant's name was HongSeJingDian - Red Classics.
 Building was probably an old factory.
 Entrance had a big GongNongBing statue, workers-farmers-soldiers, welcoming the guests.
 Picture taking was forbidden.

 Dining hall had two floors with big opening in the middle.
 At one end, against the wall towards kitchen, was a huge Mao poster.
 The stage was in front of it.
 Looked like the actors were going to run to stage from kitchen, from doors both sides.